 As always, I write these articles with the assumption that you have also seen the movie, so SPOILERS.
 But seriously, can The Jerky Boys movie be spoiled for someone?

 Full disclosure: I do not own the DVD of this film, since it was never fully released in America.
 It was released on laserdisc and VHS (I used to have the VHS), but only Europe got the DVD.
-But while researching the movie, I came across Johnny Brennan’s website, and he sells the DVDs through the site, and he even autographs them with a personalized message!
+But while researching the movie, I came across the Jerky Boys website, and they sell autographed DVDs.
 I’ll definitely be buying one in the future, but for now, I only own this film digitally, but I think that still counts as part of my collection.

 I’m finishing this odd trilogy with The Jerky Boys, co-written by the titular Boys and James Melkonian and Rich Wilkes (of The Stöned Age and Glory Daze fame, respectively), and directed by Melkonian.
 I saved this one for last because it’s my favorite of the three, and I found it to be the most ‘90s of the three.
 It’s based on the prank callers that were famous for a few years in the ‘90s, the humor (often homophobic and a bit racist) is very ‘90s, and the soundtrack tops it off (“Gel” by Collective Soul is used twice).
 But more than anything, re-watching this takes me back to the ‘90s, when me and my friends would watch this and constantly quote it.
 Actually, we still quote it, even though it rarely makes sense to.
 Which brings me to why I love this movie so much in the first place.